 CSTA is proud to partner with several organizations to provide you with quality and exclusive content.

 Located in Golden Gate Park in San Francisco, the California Academy of Sciences has a long-standing reputation among educators in the San Francisco Bay Area and beyond for providing high-quality learning experiences for teachers, students, and the public.
 The Academy has provided a wealth of on-line resources for teachers working to implement NGSS.
-Join us in Sacramento for the opportunity to attend one or more of the fine workshops and short courses from the Academy's team of Teacher Educators.
+Join us in Pasadena for the opportunity to attend one or more of the fine workshops and short courses from the Academy's team of Teacher Educators.

 The California Environmental Education Interagency Network (CEEIN) is a state government consortium of environmental educators representing departments, boards, and commissions of the California Department of Water Resources, CalRecycle, California Coastal Commission, California Department of Education and many more.
 CEEIN fosters broad understanding of the State's environmental and cultural resources while affirming that education is essential to the development of understanding and respect for the environment.